Kubelka–Munk theory

-The Kubelka-Munk theory, devised by Paul Kubelka and Franz Munk, is a fundamental approach to modeling the appearance of paint films.
+In optics, the Kubelka–Munk theory devised by Paul Kubelka and Franz Munk, is a fundamental approach to modelling the appearance of paint films.
 As published in 1931, the theory addresses "the question of how the color of a substrate is changed by the application of a coat of paint of specified composition and thickness, and especially the thickness of paint needed to obscure the substrate".
+The mathematical relationship involves just two paint-dependent constants.